myosa-sensors/docs/docs/getting-started/software-setup/adding-myosa-libraries-into-arduino-ide.md

 # Adding MYOSA Libraries into Arduino IDE

+## What is a Library ?

+Libraries are a collection of code that makes it easy for you to connect to a sensor, display, module, etc. Libraries make it easy to read sensor values without getting into the actual code.
+To use any library, you will need to download and install that.

 1. Go to the [MYOSA Libraries GitHub page](https://github.com/pegasus-automation/myosa).
 Click on **Code** and then click on **Download ZIP**.

    ![Step 1 Image](./images/image7.png)